Skip to main content ↓

 What if you could craft email marketing types that generate a veritable mountain of opens and click-throughs on a regular basis?
 That would be pretty great, right?

 Persuasive writing is one of the keys to email marketing success.
-In this article, we’ll explain the six principles of persuasion, as well as five tips you can use to make your emails more persuasive and enticing to your readers.
+In this article, we’ll explain the six principles of persuasion, as well as nine tips you can use to make your emails more persuasive and enticing to your readers.

 The art of persuasion